 If it is necessary for an individual with Down syndrome to travel, follow the local rules, which may vary from city to city and state to state.
+Some states have instituted controls on visitors from states highly impacted by COVID-19, such as 14-day quarantine periods.
+Check the state's website to determine what controls may be in place.
+To travel you may have to carry a document showing you have had a COVID-19 test recently and tested negative.
 Try to use your personal vehicle or take transportation that is less likely to be crowded or during a time with fewer crowds.
 Remember to wash hands frequently or use hand sanitizer and wear a face covering or mask.